Supporters-Of-Chromium-Based-Browsers/Foundation/README.md

 # Foundation
-The purpose of The Collective to Support Chromium is to raise and budget funds to support the Chromium ecosystem.
+The purpose of Supporters of Chromium Based Browsers is to raise and budget funds to support the Chromium ecosystem.